cssfrankfurt/cssfrankfurt.de/docs/about/reporting.md

 ## 3. Questions or concerns

-If you have any questions or complaints regarding how your report was handled, please contact us at **report@cssfrankfurt.de**, and we will review your concerns.
+If you have any questions or complaints regarding how your report was handled, please contact us at **victoria.bergquist@gmail.com**, and we will review your concerns.